rabestro/rabestro.github.io/test.md

 > A well-known quote, contained in a blockquote element.
 > Someone famous in Source Title
 {: .blockquote-footer}

+> A well-known quote, contained in a blockquote element.
+{: .blockquote .text-center}

 ### Heading 3